Choosing the right counterfactual: ITS vs. synthetic control on the same data#

 Attempt 2: CausalPy’s ITS (State Space Model)#

-Now let’s try the same ITS approach but using CausalPy’s State Space Time Series model.
-CausalPy’s ITS is more transparent — we see the full Bayesian posterior, and we get richer diagnostics.
+Now let’s try the same ITS approach but using CausalPy’s structural state-space time-series model.
+CausalPy’s ITS is more transparent — we see the full Bayesian posterior and richer diagnostics — but the information it has access to is the same: the treated series and time.

-# ITS needs a time-indexed DataFrame with the outcome
+# ITS needs a time-indexed DataFrame with the outcome.

 df_its = pd.DataFrame(